-CADASIL should be suspected in individuals with unexplained white matter hyperintensities and a family history of stroke and/or vascular dementia; however, lack of an apparent family history of CADASIL does not preclude the diagnosis.
+CADASIL [cerebral autosomal dominant arteriopathy with subcortical infarcts and leukoencephalopathy] should be suspected in individuals with unexplained white matter hyperintensities and a family history of stroke and/or vascular dementia; however, lack of an apparent family history of CADASIL does not preclude the diagnosis.
 The following clinical signs and neuroimaging findings can be observed in CADASIL.